-- SamTrans Bus Service: Passengers may connect to SamTrans at most stations in San Mateo County. - Muni Light Rail: Passengers may connect to the Muni light rail N-Judah and T-Third lines across from the San Francisco Caltrain Station. - BART: Passengers may connect to BART at the Millbrae Transit Center. - VTA Light Rail: Caltrain passengers may connect to the VTA system at the Mountain View station and the Diridon and Tamien stations in San Jose. - VTA Bus Service: Passengers may connect to VTA buses at most stations in Santa Clara County. - Amtrak's Capitol Corridor: Passengers may connect to Caltrain at the San Jose Diridon station. - ACE: Passengers may connect to Caltrain at the Santa Clara and San Jose Diridon stations. - Dumbarton Express: Passengers may connect to the DB Express at the Palo Alto station. - AC Transit: Passengers may connect to the M-line at the Caltrain Hillsdale station.
+- SamTrans Bus Service: Passengers may connect to SamTrans at most stations in San Mateo County. - Muni Light Rail and Muni Bus: Passengers may connect to the Muni Light Rail N-Judah and T-Third lines and the Muni Bus lines 30 and 45 across from the San Francisco Caltrain Station. - BART: Passengers may connect to BART at the Millbrae Transit Center. - VTA Light Rail: Caltrain passengers may connect to the VTA system at the Mountain View station and the Diridon and Tamien stations in San Jose. - VTA Bus Service: Passengers may connect to VTA buses at most stations in Santa Clara County. - Amtrak's Capitol Corridor: Passengers may connect to Caltrain at the San Jose Diridon station. - ACE: Passengers may connect to Caltrain at the Santa Clara and San Jose Diridon stations. - Dumbarton Express: Passengers may connect to the DB Express at the Palo Alto station. - AC Transit: Passengers may connect to the M-line at the Caltrain Hillsdale station.